 Vaughn Becker says, "My understanding was they all came over CKD as cab/chassis and were assembled in Brisbane and the ambulance body built and installed by either Athol Hedges or Superior Body Works, both Brisbane firms."

 In a brochure (310K JPEG), Willys Australia called the truck an "all-purpose fire/ambulance vehicle," even though as delivered it was not equipped in any way as a piece of fire apparatus, and appears to have been basically the same as the Willys Ambulance built in the USA.
 The fleet for the government's airfields was painted red.

 I wondered what the "A"-shaped bracket on the front bumper was for, until I saw this photo courtesy of Tim Lovelock of a unit in service circa 1967 at Moorabbin Airport near Melbourne, with a bell mounted there.

-A photo courtesy of Mick Goodrick of the fleet at Hobart Airport in Tasmania shows a siren on that front bracket.
+A photo courtesy of Mick Goodrick of the fire and rescue fleet at Hobart Airport in Tasmania shows a siren on top of the front bumper bracket.

-In the background is an Airfield Light Rescue Tender built by Presha Engineering on a Jeep FC-170 chassis (see Jeep FC Fire Engines Around the World on CJ3B.info.)
+In the background is an Airfield Light Rescue Tender built by Presha Engineering on a Jeep FC-170 chassis.

 This unit was built on a 1954 Willys truck chassis by W.S.
 Grice Motor Body Works in the Sydney suburb of Summer Hill, and purchased by Bourke District in New South Wales in 1954.
 Grice specialised in ambulances and hearses, built on many different chassis from the late 1920s to the 1970s.